-Advocates request Cepheid immediately reduce the price of Xpert tests to US$ 5, inclusive of service and maintenance; the company responds they are “not able to predict the amount of further reductions or when they may be available.”
+Advocates request Cepheid immediately reduce the price of Xpert tests to US$5, inclusive of service and maintenance; the company responds they are “not able to predict the amount of further reductions or when they may be available”; advocates reiterate the request that Cepheid provide a detailed plan for how it will lower the price of Xpert tests to US$5.

 The signatories requested a response by 28 October 2019, “which should articulate a plan for how Cepheid intends to lower the price of all Xpert cartridges to reflect the cost-of-goods efficiencies generated from the increased volumes of sales, as well as the public and philanthropic investments that supplemented the development of GeneXpert and the Xpert MTB/RIF and MTB/RIF Ultra assays.”